atdeters/2048/README.md

 **Friday 6:42 PM → Sunday 11:42 PM**

 The goal?
-Work as a team, push your limits, experiment with new ideas, and build something complete from scratch under pressure.
+Work as a team, push your limits, experiment with new ideas, and build something completely from scratch under pressure.

 For this Rush, our task was to create our own version of **2048**, with the following constraints: